jejjohnson/gp_model_zoo/docs/software.md

    y_pred, y_std = gpr_model.predict(Xtest, return_std=True)
    ```

 Again, this is the simplest API you will find and for small data problems, you'll find that this works fine out-of-the-box.
-I highly recommend this when starting.
+I highly recommend this when starting especially if you're not a GP connoisseur.
 What I showed above is as complicated as it gets.
 Any more customization outside of this is a bit difficult as the scikit-learn API for GPs isn't very modular and wasn't designed as such.
 But as a first pass, it's good enough.

 ---

 ### **[GPy](./../gpy/README.md)**

 GPy is the most **comprehensive research library** I have found to date.
-It has the most number of different special case GP algorithms of any package available.
-The GPy [examples](https://gpy.readthedocs.io/en/deploy/_modules/GPy/examples/regression.html) and [tutorials](https://nbviewer.jupyter.org/github/SheffieldML/notebook/blob/master/GPy/index.ipynb) are good but I personally found the [docs](https://gpy.readthedocs.io/en/deploy/) very difficult to navigate.
-I also found the code base to be a bit difficult to really understand what's going on.
-I typically wrap some typical GP algorithms within the sklearn `.fit()`, `.predict()`, `.score()` framework.
-The standard algorithms will include some like the Sparse GP, Heteroscedastic GP and Bayesian GPLVM.
-I typically use this library if my dataset is between 2,000 and 10,000 points.
-It also doesn't get updated very often so I'm assuming the devs have moved on to other things.
-There are rumors of a GPy2 library that's based on MXFusion but I have failed to see anything concrete yet.
+It has the most number of different special GP "corner case" algorithms of any package available.
+The GPy [examples](https://gpy.readthedocs.io/en/deploy/_modules/GPy/examples/regression.html) and [tutorials](https://nbviewer.jupyter.org/github/SheffieldML/notebook/blob/master/GPy/index.ipynb) are very comprehensive.
+The major caveat is that the [documentation](https://gpy.readthedocs.io/en/deploy/) is very difficult to navigate.
+I also found the code base to be a bit difficult to really understand what's going on because there is no automatic differentiation to reduce the computations so there can be a bit of redundancy.
+I typically wrap some typical GP algorithms with some common parameters that I use within the sklearn `.fit()`, `.predict()`, `.score()` framework and call it a day.
+The standard algorithms will include the Exact GP, the Sparse GP, and Bayesian GPLVM.
+A **warning** though: this library does not get updated very often so you will likely run into very silly bugs if you don't use strict package versions that are recommended.
+There are rumors of a GPy2 library that's based on [MXFusion](https://github.com/amzn/MXFusion) but I have failed to see anything concrete yet.

+**Idea**: Some of the main algorithms such as the sparse GP implementations are mature enough to be dumped into the sklearn library.
+For small-medium data problems, I think this would be extremely beneficial to the community.
+Some of the key papers like the (e.g. the [FITC-SGP](https://papers.nips.cc/paper/2857-sparse-gaussian-processes-using-pseudo-inputs), [VFE-SGP](http://proceedings.mlr.press/v5/titsias09a.html), [Heteroscedastic GP](https://dl.acm.org/doi/10.1145/1273496.1273546), [GP-LVM](https://dl.acm.org/doi/10.5555/2981345.2981387)) certainly pass some of the [strict sklearn criteria](https://scikit-learn.org/stable/faq.html#what-are-the-inclusion-criteria-for-new-algorithms).
+But I suspect that it wouldn't be a joy to code because you would need to do some of the gradients from scratch.
+I do feel like it might make GPs a bit more popular if some of the mainstream methods were included in the scikit-learn library.

 #### Sample Code Snippet

-The sklearn implementation is as basic as it gets.
+The GPy implementation is also very basic.
 If you are familiar with the scikit-learn API then you will have no problems using the GPR module.
 It's a three step process with very little things to change.

 1. Define your GPR model with the appropriate `kernel_function`.